potassco-asp-course/project-meta-programming/README.md

 To submit your solutions, please modify the files [meta-normal.lp](./meta-normal.lp), [meta-constraints.lp](./meta-constraints.lp) and [weighted-many.lp](./weighted-many.lp).

 Every time you push a new commit, your solution will be tested automatically.

-The timeout per instance is `60` seconds.
-The actual command calls for the tests are:
+The timeout per instance is `60` seconds, and the actual command calls for the tests are:
 * ``python3.9 ./test.py 60 many``
 * ``python3.9 ./test.py 60 normal``
 * ``python3.9 ./test.py 60 constraints``